jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 The HTTP endpoints exposed by the redhat-resource-optimization-backend can enforce authorization if the [RBAC plugin](https://github.com/backstage/community-plugins/tree/main/workspaces/rbac/plugins) is deployed.
 Please refer the RBAC plugin documentation for the setup steps (mind they rely on the [Backstage authentication and identity](https://backstage.io/docs/auth/)).

-- More detailed info about redhat-resource-optimization permissions can be found in [docs/rbac.md](./docs/rbac.md)
+- More detailed info about Resource Optimization plugin RBAC permissions can be found in [docs/rbac.md](./docs/rbac.md)
 - More detailed info about Orcestrator plugin RBAC for setting up permission for workflow can be [found here](https://github.com/redhat-developer/rhdh-plugins/blob/main/workspaces/orchestrator/docs/Permissions.md).